renpy/renpy/sphinx/source/screens.rst

     By default, the ``id`` is automatically-generated.

 `style`
-    The name of the style applied to this displayable.
-This may be a string name, or a style object.
+    A string giving the name of the style applied to this displayable.
 The style gives default values for style properties.

 `style_prefix`
     .. _style-prefix: